How to choose the right HRMS for your company: 7 rules

 Will there be an analytics or reporting option?

-As soon as your requirements are clear, it’s time to create a spreadsheet that will be your tool for vendors’ comparison.
+As soon as your requirements are clear, it’s time to create a spreadsheet that will be your tool for vendor comparisons.

 As the main criteria for picking the HRIS is set, it’s time to browse different vendors and fill out the spreadsheet to analyze how they meet your requirements.
 There are dozens of vendors offering their solutions, so the task is not so easy.
 Actually, it will be helpful to pick up to 10 vendors to have reserve options in case the primary vendors will be screened out after further dialogue or demo.

-To make the process of choice less time-consuming, it’s better to research more about the company policies and talk to a support team before setting up a demo.
+To make the process of choosing less time-consuming, it’s better to do further research about the company policies and talk to a support team before setting up a demo.
 Some vendors provide updates on a quarterly basis – will this be convenient for you?
 It’s also helpful to clarify their information security strategies and find out whether they back up the data.

 When finding out more about the company, pay attention to how many years they have been in business.
-More years mean more successful products, more satisfied clients, and less bugs and technical issues that might occure from a less expensive company.
+More years mean more successful products, more satisfied clients, and fewer bugs and technical issues that might occur from a less expensive company.

-If you’ve strictly followed the above points, by this step you’ll have a handful solutions that best fit your technical needs and expectations.
-The final step is to get the approval from management and start using the HR management solution organization wide.
+If you’ve strictly followed the above points, by this step, you’ll have a handful of solutions that best fit your technical needs and expectations.
+The final step is to get approval from management and start using the HR management solution organization-wide.

-An HR management system can be just what your organization needs to optimize current processes, provide you with analytical data to improve productivity, and streamline communication between management and staff.
-However, to achieve your goals set, you should start with determining the critical HR needs of your company and the tools which will serve your goals.
+A human resources management system can be just what your organization needs to optimize current processes, provide you with analytical data to improve productivity and streamline communication between management and staff.
+However, to achieve the goals you set, you should start with determining the critical HR needs of your company and the tools which will serve your goals.
 If you’ve taken the time to first identify your needs, then the result of using an HRMS can even exceed your expectations.